Two Critical Sudo Vulnerabilities

 - A system administrator configures sudoers with a host restriction, e.g.,

-. - A user listed under that host alias can still run commands on
+Host_Alias WEB_SERVERS = web01but the current machine isweb02. - A user listed under that host alias can still run commands on

-or effectively bypass restrictions. - This could allow unauthorized access or command execution on other hosts in a multi-host environment.
+web01or effectively bypass restrictions. - This could allow unauthorized access or command execution on other hosts in a multi-host environment.

 Mitigation: